“Learn That You Have To Give Up Control If You Want To Scale” Exclusive Interview with Katie Melissa Ryan and Marco Derhy

 Thank you so much for interviewing me.
-My name is Katie Melissa and I live in the quaint beach town, Carmel-by-the-Sea, in northern California.
+My name is Katie Melissa, and I live in the quaint beach town Carmel-by-the-Sea, in northern California.
 A little over two years ago, I attended college in the Monterey Bay area studying psychology.
 I originally wanted to become a family therapist and help people with their problems.
-I have always had the desire to work for myself and make the most out of my time here and also give back to others.
+I have always wanted to work for myself, make the most out of my time here, and give back to others.
 Little did I know I would go on to create e-commerce businesses and an online coaching business where I would be able to help people in a completely different way.

-Another funny experience to mention is after my first e-commerce store became prosperous, a few people I went to high school with started asking if I was hiring.
+Another funny experience to mention is that after my first e-commerce store became prosperous, a few people I went to high school started asking if I was hiring.